liusbl/ChessExperiments/README.md

 - [ ] Could you premove with a Rook to checkmate?
 - [ ] What if it wasn't a Queen, but some more advanced piece, like an Empress, which can move like a Queen and a Knight.
 What would be it's premoving-to-checkmate capabilities?
   - [ ] What if it were a Queen which can teleport to any square but only capture and check in the style of a Queen?
+- [ ] How would you need to minimally edit the board or the moves to have a number of premoves available to mate?

 ## Additional curiosities:
 - [ ] [When there are more pieces] How many disconnected/unreachable board states there can be?